albill/albill.github.com/_posts/2005-04-19-clarence-darrow-on-crime-and-criminals.markdown

 ---
+author: admin
+date: '2005-04-19 23:28:14'
 layout: post
+slug: clarence-darrow-on-crime-and-criminals
+status: publish
 title: Clarence Darrow on Crime and Criminals
-published: true
-meta: {}

-tags:
+wordpress_id: '448'
+categories:
 - Society
-type: post
-status: publish
 ---
 <p>My current paper (the final one for my classes this term) is on Freedom
 versus Determinism, specifically in the contemporary issue of the responsibility